 How nonprofits can act now to lock in historic energy bill savings

-Amongst all the economic data we’ve been bombarded with during the coronavirus (COVID-19) crisis, there’s a data point that stands out due to its seemingly impossible mathematics: oil prices have gone negative.
+Amongst all the economic data we’ve been bombarded with during the coronavirus (COVID-19) crisis, there’s a data point that stands out due to its seemingly impossible mathematics: oil prices have gone negative, along with energy bill prices.

 For a brief moment, oil producers were literally paying businesses in the supply chain to take their product.
 While it looks like this may end up being a one-off event, it crystallizes the enormous challenges the whole energy sector has been dealing with due to dramatic cuts in demand and the impact this has had on pricing.